happyDemon/Kohana-Plugin-System/guide/Kohana-Plugin-System/config.md

 **dir** - The relative directory of where plugins can be stored.

 ## Manager

+We tried to keep the process of managing your plugin as simple as possible, check the [Plugin_Manager]'s documentation for more information.

 **loader** - The manager driver you want to use (either Config or DB)

 ### Config